 Silent Sufferers: Female Clergy Sexual Abuse

-Rev. Dr. Wanda Lott Collins, PhD, ThB
+Rev. Wanda Lott Collins, PhD, ThB

 Journal of Family and Community Ministries – Research & Application (Baylor School of Social Work): 10-17